 I will try and illustrate this below:-

 “The police were called to a domestic incident involving a teenage boy.
-The Autitstic teenager also suffers from ADHD (Attention Deficit Hyperactivity Disorder) and and he is al and has not attended school for 6 months.
-He has self-harmed and threatened violence to others.
+The Autistic teenager also suffers from ADHD (Attention Deficit Hyperactivity Disorder) and has not attended school for 6 months.
+He has self-harmed and threatened violence towards others.
 His parents seem incapable of controlling his outbursts.”

 The above reminds me of the way a tabloid newspaper would report an incident.
 If we expanded the story and put it into context then maybe it would read like this:-

 “Despite their best efforts the parents of a 13 year old child (who has recently been diagnosed with ADHD and Asperger’s Syndrome by two Psychiatrists) had to summon the assistance of the police to support an Autistic meltdown as they feared for the safety of the boy and the rest of the family.
 They are working together with mental health professionals to determine what events and environments are likely to lead to the boy’s meltdowns.”

 The boy’s school has been tremendously supportive and in conjunction with the Special Education Needs Coordinator (SENCO) from the school it was decided that some time away from school would be beneficial for the boy and his family.
 Home tutors and online tuition has been set up to support him.”